madara-alliance/madara-bench/README.md

 ## Nix

-If you are using [Nixos](https://nixos.org/) or the [nix](https://nixos.org/), you do not need to install any dependencies and can instead just run:
+If you are using [Nixos](https://nixos.org/) or the [nix](https://nixos.org/) package manager, you do not need to install any dependencies and can instead just run:

 ```bash
 nix develop --extra-experimental-features "nix-command flakes" .#start